-For a few years now, it's no secret that TV manufacturers use outsourced panels in their TVs.
+For a few years now, it's been no secret that TV manufacturers use outsourced panels in their TVs.
 For example, Sony doesn't even produce its own panels anymore.
-Not only the panel provenance can vary depending on the size within the same model series, two units of the same size and model number can have two different panels made by different companies.
-Samsung often does this, which lead to the term "Samsung Panel Lottery".
-It is called a lottery because you don't really know what you end up with when purchasing your TV.
+Not only can the panel provenance vary depending on the size within the same model series, two units of the same size and model number can have two different panels made by different companies.
+Samsung often does this, which led to people describing buying a Samsung TV as playing the "Samsung Panel Lottery".
+It is called a lottery because you don't really know what you will end up with when purchasing your TV.

 To determine if the TV panel lottery is a real issue or not, we bought 3 different sizes of the Samsung J6300: a 50" (version DH02), a 55" (version TH01) and a 60" (version MS01).
 We then tested them with the same series of tests that we use in all of our reviews to see if the differences were notable.

 Our Samsung 50" J6300 has a DH02 version, which means the panel is made by AU Optronics.
 Our 55" has an original Samsung panel TH01.
 The panel in our 60" was made by Sharp, and its version is MS01.